dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 # [TL;DR;](#tl-dr)

+- so how is it that we come together? what do we do from here?
+- there will likely be no false flag or economic collapse. it will actually be the #GreatAwakening. the event your worried about is simply something to be nervous about. when people actually wake up to what's happened, it will be a catalyst to america's benefit. the far-leftist opposition will collapse as the "less visible" leadership who's been acting behind the scenes will no longer stand behind a movement which is not "in vogue" ... again, for the leftists behind the scenes running "community" action -- half their leadership will disappear because they don't want to be left holding the bag. the other half will be left holding the bag. their actual leftist movement will come running as this catalyst for awakening rips through their movement and they all realize what just ALMOST happened....
+  -  a small portion of their leftist movement will be left to be cannibalized by itself, so the new #RightCenter can be sure none of these most radical architects want to stick their necks out for a while. it might be chaotic. i don't know

+  - once the TRUTH is in place, their narrative is destroyed.
+THEY HAVE NO INCENTIVE TO ACT AT THIS POINT.
+It sounds crazy, but any of them that act will be seen as traitors. instead they will come fleeing to our side.
+I swear to God.
+I think you've heard "Be ready for them, with open arms."
+    - we only need to find the ones who were without a doubt aligned against american interests.f

 ### Billions of People Will Die In A Plan To Orchestrate Collapse, Simply to Shield Guilty-as-Hell Deep-State Actors